Student Conduct Sanctions

 - ROTC – Army: Call 928-523-8658 to reach Peggy Richardson, Army ROTC Program Coordinator

-Notice to parents for residents under the age of 21 who violate any policy related to drugs and/or alcohol.
+Notice to parents for residents under the age of 21 who violate a policy related to drugs and/or alcohol.
 A letter will be sent by Housing and Residence Life staff to the resident’s parent(s) or guardian(s), indicating that a violation took place.
 The letter will not contain information about the specific incident, only that a violation occurred.
-6. Loss of Privileges
+Parental notification letters are typically sent for a repeat concern or a more severe first-time issue.6.
+Loss of Privileges

 Loss of privileges restricts the resident from designated privileges within their particular residence hall or apartment, or within the housing system.
 The loss of privileges will exist for a specified period of time, as defined by the staff member who imposes the sanction.
 The resident will be notified in writing of those privileges which will be forfeited and for what period of time.
 7. Denial of Access